tytydraco/yessleep/out/After_being_estranged_from_my_father_for_nearly_twenty_years_someone_mailed_me_his_urn_I_never_should_have_let_that_thing_into_my_home.md

 Gazing at it so intensely eventually caused a massive shiver to explode down the length of my spine; clunky but forceful, like a rockslide.

-In spite of that sensation, I was still transfixed.
+In spite of that sensation, I was transfixed.

 I creeped over to the idol, on my tiptoes as if I didn’t want it to hear me approach, phone still in hand.
 It was remained inexplicably hot to the touch as I picked it up.
 For a moment, I regretted signing for the ominous delivery.
 At the same time, what was I supposed to do?
 Reject my father’s ashes?
 Even though we were estranged, that just felt wrong.